 This liberal arts program is less concentrated in a single discipline than the traditional major.
-The core requires the student to acquire a foundation in each of the three major liberal arts fields: humanities, social science and mathematics/science.
-For the major, the student elects a five-course sequence in two liberal arts areas.
-Review application requirements for this program.
+The core requires you to acquire a foundation in each of the three major liberal arts fields: humanities, social science and mathematics/science.
+For the major, you will elect a five-course sequence in two liberal arts areas.

-The Girard School of Business & International Commerce offers a quality undergraduate business education that builds on a liberal arts foundation in an Augustinian community of learners.
+Students continuing their education and majoring in the Humanities or Social Sciences have the opportunity to minor in Business Administration.
+The minor can provide the student with a demonstrable competency in the fundamental knowledge, skills and competencies of business.
+The Girard School of Business offers a quality undergraduate business education that builds on a liberal arts foundation in an Augustinian community of learners.
 We provide an integrative management education focused on close, personal interactions in an environment encouraging experiential learning activities.
 The learning environment is enriched by the scholarly contributions of faculty in pedagogical, discipline-based, and practice-related areas.
-Students who major in the Humanities, Social Sciences, or Science and Engineering have the opportunity to minor in Business Administration.
-The goal of the minor is to give the student a demonstrable competency in the fundamental knowledge, skills and competencies of business.

 The study of communication at Merrimack provides students with an interdisciplinary approach to human interaction.
 According to a national survey of employers, communication is the most important skill sought when hiring and promoting.
 Communication courses provide students with opportunities to examine the theories and research used to develop the discipline as well as the skills and knowledge to meet the complex communication challenges of the 21st century.